* The motherfucking [[spoiler: Dempsey Roll.]]

 * Takamura's match after the [[spoiler:Mama Bear]] incident. [[spoiler:The word had got out around Japan that Taka had killed a bear with his [[IncrediblyLamePun bear hands]].
 So when he proceeds to enter the ring with a ''[[NemeanSkinning bear skin robe]]'' on complete with claws, everyone, including the opponent, assumed that he was lying his ass off.
 Takamura then takes off the robe to reveal three huge claw slashes across his chest.
 Cue ''EVERYONE'' losing their shit.
 You are now freaking out.
 Superb.]]

-** The match itself may count as one as while the stunt made people thought he was just a show off, Takamura proceeds to dominate the match with his non-dominant hand and jabs at that, effectively proving he can match his showmanship.
+** The match itself may count as one as while the stunt made people think he was just a show off, Takamura proceeds to dominate the match with his non-dominant hand, and with jabs at that, effectively proving he can match his showmanship.

 * Takamura '''[[http://static.tvtropes.org/pmwiki/pub/images/takamura4.jpg snaps.]]'''
 This is, beyond any doubt, his greatest scene and ''you know it''.

 * Itagaki vs Saeki.
 Both of them first feeling each other out.
 Itagaki getting caught in Saeki's trap. [[http://www.mangareader.net/hajime-no-ippo/964 Then]] [[http://www.mangareader.net/hajime-no-ippo/965 this]] [[http://www.mangareader.net/hajime-no-ippo/966 happens]]. [[spoiler: Saeki can't touch Itagaki anymore.
 Reason: Saeki tries to read him, but Itagaki just made himself very unpredictable.]]